zenoss/ZenPacks.zenoss.OpenVZ/README.rst

 To ensure the OpenVZ host system is being monitored, ensure that the ``zenoss.cmd.linux.OpenVZ`` Modeler Plugin is enabled for the host system.
-Note that this will require Zenoss to be configured with the proper credentials to monitor the OpenVZ host via SSH, as all OpenVZ data is extracted over SSH rather than SNMP.
+Note that this will require Zenoss to be configured with ``root`` credentials to monitor the OpenVZ host via SSH, as all OpenVZ data is extracted over SSH and ``root`` access is required to access this data.

 With the modeler plugin enabled, remodeling the device should cause OpenVZ Containers to be displayed as Components of the modeled device.
 You should